Gas Valve Kits

-Our line of Dante gas valve kits include the components you need for your gas fireplace control valve!
+Our line of gas valve kits includes the components you need for your gas fireplace control valve!
 The keys and escutcheons are available in an array of beautiful, decorative finishes and include either a straight or angled valve.
-Machined or forged from solid brass stock, these AGA certified valves are constructed with ½" pipe tread fittings.
+Machined or forged from solid brass stock, these AGA certified valves are constructed with ½" pipe thread fittings.
 We also have additional components and single brass valves available!
 Choose from our collection of exceptionally affordable fireplace valve kits to match your decor!

 The simple design of the valve and complete brass fabrication makes for a durable, long-lasting component.
 However, even the best valves eventually succumb to wear and tear, and (at times) less than favorable insulation during the off-season.
 It is always a good idea to test for leaks at least twice a year

-Other than selecting the appropriate size valve for your project, another way to help stop leakage is to simply perform regular inspection of your setup.
+- Other than selecting the appropriate size valve for your project, another way to help stop leakage is to simply perform regular inspections of your setup.
 Early detection is the best prevention.
 Let us walk you through an easy DIY diagnostic test!

 - Fill a spray bottle with water and add a few tablespoons of dishwashing soap.